How to get a $100,000 personal loan

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 It’s relatively simple to find personal loans $10,000, $25,000 or even $50,000 with reasonable interest rates.
-However, it’s not as easy if you need a $100,000 loan, as higher loan amounts are riskier for lenders.
-Personal loans aren’t secured by any collateral, so the amount you can borrow is generally limited.
+However, getting a $100,000 loan could be a bit more challenging.
+Personal loans aren’t secured by any collateral, so higher loan amounts are riskier for lenders.

 The upside is that some lenders may be willing to approve you for a personal loan of $100,000, assuming you meet their requirements.
 You will likely pay a high interest rate on a personal loan of this size, so make sure you need the money and don’t have any better options to get it.

 You can secure a $100,000 personal loan from a traditional bank or credit union and may have a better chance of being approved for a loan of this size if you already have a relationship with a bank.
 Online lenders are also a viable option.
 They often feature more flexible lending criteria and loan options, a simple application process and fast funding times.

 |APR range||Loan amount range||Minimum credit score requirement|